nayleen/codestandard/README.md

-# codestandard
+# bakabot-codestandard
-Wraps the PHPCSFixer standard into a class for easier reusability.
+Wraps the PHPCSFixer standard into a class for easier reuse.

+## Installation
+`composer require bakabot/codestandard`